yunhaowang/IsoSeqSim/README.md

-# IsoSeqSim
+# IsoSeqSim (version 0.2)
 Time-stamp: <2017-10-09 Yunhao Wang, Email: yunhaowang@126.com>

 ## Introduction

 Full-length isoform sequencing (Iso-Seq) technology originally developed by Pacific Biosciences (PacBio) has been widely applied to transcriptome study.
 In 2014, Oxford Nanopore Technologies (ONT) released its first sequencing platform, MinION, that has been also used to sequence full-length isoforms.
 IsoSeqSim is an Iso-Seq reads simulator for evaluating the performance of Iso-Seq bioinformatics analysis tools.
-IsoSeqSim has four modes: 1) "normal" for isoform construction and quantification analysis; 2) "fusion" for gene fusion analysis; 3) "apa" for alternative cleavage and polyadenylation (APA) analysis; and 4) "ase" for allele-specific expression (ASE) analysis.
+IsoSeqSim has five modes: 1) "normal" for isoform construction and quantification analysis; 2) "fusion" for gene fusion analysis; 3) "apa" for alternative cleavage and polyadenylation (APA) analysis; 4) "ats" for alternative transcriptional start site (ATS) analysis; and 5) "ase" for allele-specific expression (ASE) analysis.

 ## Prerequisite